plausible/docs/docs/top-pages.md

 <img alt="Top Pages - multiple filters" src={useBaseUrl('img/top-pages-filtering-multiple-filters.png')} />

-You can also group different pages or dynamic URLs by using asterisks.
-Track all the blog posts by using `/blog*` (if your blog subdirectory is named `blog`) or track Woocommerce checkout pages for your ecommerce (`/checkout/order-received/*`).
-You can add asterisks in front and back in the same way that you would use "contain" (`*keyword*`).
-It finds any URL containing a specific keyword.

 :::note
 Do you prefer to display your page groupings permanently in your dashboard?
 You can do so using [our pageview goals](pageview-goals.md).
 :::